Config

 URL Endpoint (string)

-If URL endpoint is passed, Eden Treaty will use fetch or config.fetcher to create a network request to an Elysia instance.
+If a URL endpoint is passed, Eden Treaty will use fetch or config.fetcher to create a network request to an Elysia instance.

 import { treaty } from '@elysiajs/eden'